pingcap/docs-cn/sql/transaction-model.md

 ### Transaction retry

 By default, transactions that fail may automatically be retried by TiDB, which may lead to lost updates.
-This feature can be disabled by setting both `tidb_disable_txn_auto_retry = TRUE` and `tidb_retry_limit = 0`.
+This feature can be disabled by setting `tidb_retry_limit = 0`.

 ### Large transactions